-In both cases, know how to pronounce the person’s name.
+For both face-to-face and telephone, know how to pronounce the person’s name.
 Common sense is typically a good guide for ground rules for getting a good first impression.

-But what do you do if you stumble through the first few minutes of the meeting or call?
-The simple answer is: temporarily pretend it did not happen, and mush forward.
+But what do you DO if you stumble through the first few minutes of the meeting or call?
+The simple answer is: temporarily pretend it did not happen, and push forward.

 Remind yourself that you have prepared well for the discussion and you need to leverage this effort to earn the respect points of the interviewer or recruiter.